-It’s essentially a networking tool for you to help you to connect with the right people, partners and studios that will help you to build your following and progress your teaching career faster.
+It’s essentially a networking tool to connect with the right people, partners and studios that will help you to build your following and progress your teaching career faster.

-Having a website gives you the ability to link to other brands, studios and teachers in your community which is a really great way to work in partnership and build your credibility.
+Having a website gives you the ability to link to other brands, studios and teachers in your community.
+And that is a really great way to work in partnership and build your credibility.

 4. Increase your class size